 What is home equity and what can it do for you?

-Equity in a home can be an excellent source of funds.
-It can allow you to access loans or lines of credit that typically have lower interest rates than credit cards or other types of loans by using your home as collateral.
+This kind of equity can help you access loans or lines of credit that typically have lower interest rates than credit cards or other types of loans.
+That’s because your home is leveraged as collateral, which means you could lose your home if you don’t keep up with payments and default on your loan.

-As home equity loans tend to have relatively low rates, they are often best used for debt consolidation or major home repairs that add value to your home.
+Because of these relatively low rates, home equity loans can be great for debt consolidation or major home repairs that add value to your home.
 However, unless your lender has specific usage requirements, your home equity money is yours to spend how you wish.
-Just keep in mind there is some risk with using your home as collateral — you could lose your home if you default on your loan.

 How to increase your equity and net worth

-The current market value is always the baseline for determining home equity.
+Your home's current market value is always the baseline for determining home equity.
 When you purchase a home at market value, your down payment instantly gives you some equity.
 If you put down 20% of the home’s value, you have 20% equity.
 Then, as you pay your mortgage over time, your equity increases.

 You also gain equity when your home appreciates in value.
 As home prices rise, your home’s value increases.
 Because the home is worth more, your net worth is also higher.